Sanniidh2004/Resume/README.md

 Building a Resume using html and css

 ### Project Description
-This project is a personal resume webpage created using HTML and CSS as part of the AppDev Lab assignment.
+This project is a personal resume webpage created using HTML and CSS
 ### Technologies Used
 - HTML5
 - CSS3